sql-js/sql.js/README.md

 See : https://github.com/kripken/sql.js/blob/master/test/test_worker.js

-## Documentation
-The API is fully documented here : http://kripken.github.io/sql.js/documentation/

 ## Downloads
  - You can download `sql.js` here : https://raw.githubusercontent.com/kripken/sql.js/master/js/sql.js
  - And the Web Worker version: https://raw.githubusercontent.com/kripken/sql.js/master/js/worker.sql.js

-## Differences from the original sql.js
- * Support for BLOBs
- * Support for prepared statements
- * Cleaner API
- * More recent version of SQLite (3.8.4)
- * Compiled to asm.js (should be faster, at least on firefox)
- * Changed API.
-Results now have the form <code>[{'columns':[], values:[]}]</code>
- * Improved GUI of the demo.
-It now has :
-   * syntax highlighting
-   * nice HTML tables to display results
-   * ability to load and save sqlite database files

 ## Related